Somosomo: Mythology

-According to the myth, god who ruled over this village is Qurai.
+According to the myth, the god who ruled over this village is Qurai.
 There is a short discussion of traditional religion as practiced on Somosomo in J. G. Frazer's famous work, The Golden Bough.
 Frazer describes belief in a continuity of divine nature between humans and deities, in which certain priests and chiefs were considered to be "sacred persons."